RetroCharting

 Market Value & Price Range: Nigel Mansell's World Championship

-Discover the current market value and price comparison for Nigel Mansell's World Championship on Nintendo NES Console.
-The current price guide for this title is around $80.00 for a Complete (CIB) copy.
-Check our price comparator below to find the best deal among live marketplace listings.
+The current price guide for this title is around $68.13 for a Complete (CIB) copy.
+For serious collectors, a brand new / sealed copy is valued at approximately $218.00.
+Graded copies (WATA/VGA) have been seen reaching $239.80 depending on the grade.
 This racing title published by Gremlin Graphics Software Ltd. remains a staple for any Nintendo NES Console library.

 Buying Guide & Authenticity